Back’n’forth, back’n’forth – scrubba’ scrubba’ scrubba! Get those teeth clean!

-However, if your child’s method of brushing more resembles a lumberjack sawing trees in half than it does a gentle massage, they might be in for a lifetime of sensitive teeth, bonding treatments and receding gums.
+However, if your child’s brushing more resembles a lumberjack sawing trees in half than it does a gentle massage, they might be in for a lifetime of sensitive teeth, bonding treatments and receding gums.

 Taking to the toothbrush three times a day is ideal, particularly if you do it after meals.
-More than that, though, and your child might end up doing more harm than good.
+More than three brushing sessions, though, and your child might end up doing more harm than good.

-In a race to get through the boredom of brushing their teeth, many children pick up the bad habit of brushing with a back 'n' forth saw-like motion.
-It also “sounds” effective, and if you’ve ever seen a character brush their teeth in a cartoon, or in the movies, that’s how it’s done – so you can’t blame ‘em, really.
+In a race to get through the boredom of brushing their teeth, many children pick up the bad habit of brushing with a back 'n' forth, saw-like motion.
+It also sounds effective, and if you’ve ever seen a character brush their teeth in a cartoon, or in the movies, that’s how it’s done – so you can’t blame ‘em, really.

 If your child is using a toothbrush with bristles just a hair shorter than the ones on their hairbrush, a change to a smaller one is probably in order.
-The toothbrush we use should always fit our mouths, and for the growing mouths of children, that brush size is going to change until they reach adulthood.
+Our toothbrush use should always fit our mouths, and for the growing mouths of children, that brush size is going to change until they reach adulthood.

 Just as the dimension of a toothbrush matters, so does the stiffness of the bristles.
 Bristles that are too firm can be damaging to enamel and gum tissue in much the same way as brushing too vigorously.

-Saving your child’s tooth enamel from slowly “disappearing” from their teeth is very simple to avoid, and with the above tips you pretty much have all you need to keep them on the right path.
+Saving your child’s tooth enamel from slowly disappearing from their teeth is very simple to avoid, and with the above tips you pretty much have all you need to keep them on the right path.